AFLplusplus/AFL-Snapshot-LKM/README.md

 Load it using load.sh, unload it using unload.sh.

 While the module is loaded, AFL++ can detect it and automatically switch from fork() to snapshot mode.

+### TODOs

+ + switch from kprobe to ftrace for hooking
+ + implement pages blacklist/whitelist
+ + API for fine grained snapshotting (e.g. add a new VMA outside the whitelist)